There is no value in life except what you choose to place upon it and no happiness in any place except what you bring to it yourself.

 Tears streamed down my face, I know this in my soul and I looked down at Wolfgang.
 I believed her.
 I had no choice.
 My beautiful son, a child of God.
 He was my everything.
 Please heal this child.

-Wolfi said he was getting sleepy, Dr Susan said he needs to stay awake even if he is very tired.
+Wolfi said he was getting sleepy, Dr Mary said he needs to stay awake even if he is very tired.
 She did not want him to lose consciousness.
 So I asked Wolfgang to recite the Lord’s Prayer to keep himself awake.
 He even learned how to recite it in Spanish at his new school, so he said it over and over again while we waited for the results from the Xray.
-My eyes locked with Dr Susan.
+My eyes locked with Dr Mary.
 I will be forever grateful for her comforting words, for her gentle and healing hands.
 For her spiritual guidance that encouraged me to keep faith.

 “He can come back from this” she said.
 I wanted to believe her.
 I wanted to imagine him swinging from trees and playing and running as fast as the wind, just like Dr. Ryno said, like Tarzan.